 An auxiliary goal beyond the success of our teacher candidates is that the P-12 students that our interns serve during this experience are the beneficiaries of the academic excellence expected throughout out teacher preparation program.
 This will happen through our combined efforts and exemplary performance of our functions.

 May God's blessings be with us as we work together this coming semester.

-Professor John Williams IV School of Education Spring Arbor University
+Barbara Baird-Pauli Dean, School of Education Spring Arbor University

-Phone: (517) 750-6632
+Phone: (517) 750-6758 Email: Barbara.baird-pauli@arbor.edu

-Email: john.williams2@arbor.edu

 Program Directors